gjcooper/VAULT/10_meetings/Psychonomics 2020.md

 [[Leslie Blaha]]

-The use of Recurrence Quanitification Analysis for decision making was quite fascinating.
-The example used to illustrate was a gambling style task with either a staionary reward or a non-stationary reward, and the win-stay-lose-shift strategy was compared to human performance using these techniques.
+The use of Recurrence Quantification Analysis for decision making was quite fascinating.
+The example used to illustrate was a gambling style task with either a stationary reward or a non-stationary reward, and the win-stay-lose-shift strategy was compared to human performance using these techniques.

-Perhaps this kind of analysis could be used to look at the possible decision strategies employed in the preference and veridical tasks that I have been running.
+Perhaps this kind of analysis could be used to look at the possible decision strategies employed in the [[Preferential task|Preferential]] and [[Veridical task|veridical]] tasks that I have been running.

 Refs: